inkylabs-dev/inkycut/blog/src/content/docs/general/slash-commands.md

 - No API usage costs
 - Immediate user feedback
 - Offline functionality
+- Fast autocomplete with fuzzy matching
+- Responsive keyboard navigation

+### Autocomplete Implementation

+The autocomplete system includes:
+- **Fuzzy matching algorithm** that scores commands based on character matches
+- **Real-time filtering** that updates results as the user types
+- **Keyboard navigation** with arrow keys and enter selection
+- **Visual highlighting** of matching characters for better UX
+- **Click-to-select** functionality for mouse users
+- **Automatic positioning** above input to avoid layout issues

-This architecture provides a solid foundation for expanding the command system while maintaining consistency and reliability.
+This architecture provides a solid foundation for expanding the command system while maintaining consistency, reliability, and excellent user experience.